Vickers Vanguard: Redesign

-At the time, TCA was, while intensely interested in the airliner, not yet willing to commit itself, partially due to the basic model not entirely fulfilling their requirements, such as its capacity for air mail.
+At the time, TCA was, while intensely interested in the airliner, not yet willing to commit itself, partially due to the basic model not entirely fulfilling its requirements, such as the level of capacity for air mail.
 Vickers recognised that a high-density seating configuration, accommodating up to 139 passengers to be carried, would likely be attractive to more operators, and designed the Type 952 model for this market.
 Following a particularly vigorous evaluation, during early January 1957, TCA announced that it had placed an order for 20 Type 952s.
-With a follow-on order for three more aircraft, it would be the largest single dollar export deal in postwar Britain's history at that time.
+With a follow-on order for three more aircraft, it would be, measured in dollar worth, the largest single export deal in postwar Britain's history at that time.